 Have a container large enough to store it in that will fit with water and ice to let the turkey thaw in.

-I added to the water all the wet brine ingredients; salt, garlic salt, Montreal Steak Seasoning, Worcestershire Sauce, and black pepper.
+Added the water all the wet brine ingredients; salt, garlic salt, Montreal Steak Seasoning, Worcestershire Sauce, and black pepper to your container

 Mix up the water in the cooler or container with a whisk then set in the turkey.
 I added water until the turkey was fully covered and then added ice.

-On the day of smoking (I did mine on a Saturday) remove your turkey from the brine and give the turkey a small rinse off.
+On the day of smoking remove your turkey from the brine and give the turkey a small rinse off.